vseehausen/permissionless-create2/doc/eip.md

 ## Abstract

-This ERC specifies an alternative mechanism and deployment parameters for deploying a permissionless CREATE2 factory contract with deterministic cross-chain address (`0xC0DE207acb0888c5409E51F27390Dad75e4ECbe7`) and code.
+This ERC specifies an alternative mechanism and deployment parameters for a permissionless CREATE2 factory contract with deterministic cross-chain address (`0xC0DE207acb0888c5409E51F27390Dad75e4ECbe7`) and code.
 The deployed contract can then be used to deploy any other contracts to deterministic addresses with the [EIP-1044](./eip-1044.md) `CREATE2 (0xf5)` opcode.

 ## Motivation

 Ensuring that contracts share the same address and code on multiple chains is a hard problem.
-It is typically done by having a known CREATE2 factory contract at a specific address that can further deploy new contracts using the `CREATE2 (0xf5)` opcode.
+It is typically done by having a known CREATE2 factory contract at a specific address that can further deterministically deploy new contracts using the `CREATE2 (0xf5)` opcode.

 However, there is a bootstrapping problem: how do you get a CREATE2 factory contract with specific address and code?
 There are currently three main approaches to this problem:

 1. Use Nick's method to randomly generate a signature for a transaction **without** [EIP-155](./eip-155.md) replay protection that deploys the CREATE2 factory.
 Nick's method ensures that there is no known private key for account that deploys the CREATE2 factory, meaning that the resulting contract will have deterministic address and code on all chains.
 This is the strategy used by [Arachnid/deterministic-deployment-proxy](https://github.com/Arachnid/deterministic-deployment-proxy), one of the most widely used CREATE2 factory contracts.
 However, this method comes with some downsides:
-   - It does not work on chains that only accept EIP-155 replay protected transactions
+   - It does not work on chains that only accept EIP-155 replay protected transactions.
-   - It is sensitive to changes in gas parameters on the target chain since the gas price in the deployment transaction is sealed, and without a private key a new one cannot be signed
+   - It is sensitive to changes in gas parameters on the target chain since the gas price in the deployment transaction is sealed, and without a private key, a new one cannot be signed.
-   - Reverts due to alternative gas schedules make the CREATE2 factory no longer deployable
+   - Reverts due to alternative gas schedules make the CREATE2 factory no longer deployable.
 2. Keep a carefully guarded secret key, and use it sign transactions to deploy CREATE2 factory contracts.
-The resulting contract will have a deterministic address and code on all chains where the first transaction of the deployer account is a CREATE2 factory deployment, which can be verified post deployment.
+The resulting contract will have a deterministic address and code on all chains where the first transaction of the deployer account is a CREATE2 factory deployment, which can be verified post deployment in order to ensure trustlessness.
 This is the strategy used by [safe-global/safe-singleton-factory](https://github.com/safe-global/safe-singleton-factory) and [pcaversaccio/createx](https://github.com/pcaversaccio/createx).
 This method also has some downsides:
-   - It is permissioned - the party that holds the secret key has the ultimate say on which chains will get the CREATE2 factory deployments
+   - It is permissioned: the party that holds the secret key has the ultimate say on which chains will get the CREATE2 factory deployments.
-   - This requires carefully guarding a secret key, if it is exposed or lost, then deployments are no longer guaranteed on new chains
+   - This requires carefully guarding a secret key, if it is exposed or lost, then deployments are no longer guaranteed on new chains.
-   - If the first transaction is not a successful CREATE2 factory deployment, than it is no longer possible to have a CREATE2 factory at the common address; this can happen by human error for example
+   - If the first transaction is not a successful CREATE2 factory deployment, than it is no longer possible to have a CREATE2 factory at the common address; this can happen by human error for example.
 3. Have popular CREATE2 deployment factories deployed on new chains by default.
 This is, for example, what OP Stack does as part of their [preinstalls](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/src/libraries/Preinstalls.sol) including the CREATE2 factory contracts mentioned above.
 This ensures that the CREATE2 factory contracts have known address and code.
-The downsides to this are:
+The downsides to this approach are:
-   - It is not standard and not adopted by all chains
+   - It is not standardized nor adopted by all chains.
-   - It is permissioned as a chain can choose to not include a needed CREATE2 factory contract preinstalled.
+   - It is permissioned as a chain can choose to not include a specific CREATE2 factory contract preinstalled.
    - Attempts to standardize this with [RIP-7740](https://github.com/ethereum/RIPs/blob/master/RIPS/rip-7740.md) have not been successful.

-This ERC proposes a permissionless alternative to the mechanisms described above with none of their downsides, and standardizes a set of deployment parameters for a unique CREATE2 factory deployment.
-This ensures a common CREATE2 factory deployment, instead of having multiple competing copies at different addresses.
-This single copy can be used to bootstrap additional deterministic deployment infrastructure (such as the comprehensive CreateX universal contract deployer).
+This ERC proposes a permissionless alternative to the mechanisms described above with none of their downsides.
+Additionally, it standardizes a set of deployment parameters for a **unique** CREATE2 factory deployment.
+This ensures a common CREATE2 factory for the community, instead of having multiple competing copies at different addresses with slightly different code.
+This single CREATE2 factory copy can be used to bootstrap additional deterministic deployment infrastructure (such as the aforementioned comprehensive CreateX universal contract deployer).

 ## Specification